jp1884/techvolution-vegas-baby/on-directing-film-editing.md

 Just simple shots.
 It's the string of shots that makes the movie good or not, not the location or angle of the camera.
 Cameras don't need fancy angles the same way actors don't need charactizations.

-Here Mamet tells a Humphrey Bogart story.
-The legendary actor described how a famous scene in _Casablanca_ was shot; the one where his French customers sing France's national anthem in the faces of their Nazi overlords.
-Even though the scene is so powerful, the director only told Bogart to nod when asked if his bar could play the anthemn.
-Yet the scene has huge impact because Bogart didn't overact.
-The scene was about the French singing in defiance of the Nazi's, not at all about Bogart's character, which Mamet praised for its simplicity because Bogart "was required to nod, he nodded.
+Here Mamet tells a Humphrey Bogart story when the legendary actor described how a famous scene in _Casablanca_ was shot; the one where his French customers sing France's national anthem in the faces of their Nazi overlords.
+Even though the scene is so powerful, the director only told Bogart to nod when asked if his bar could play the anthemn._ The scene_ has huge impact because Bogart didn't overact.
+The scene was about the French singing in defiance of the Nazi's, not about Bogart's character who was simple "required to nod, he nodded.
 There you have it.
 The audience is terribly moved by his simple restraint in an emotional situation—and this is the essence of good theater".

 In contrast, "Contemporary playwriting, filmmaking, and acting tend to offer us the reverse—people performing mundane and predictable actions in an overblown way."
-A good director would counter that trend by doing his homework, make his shot list, tell the actor to keep it simple, and then put the camera in the simplest place to get the shot.
+A good director should counter that trend by doing his homework, make his shot list, tell the actor to keep it simple, and then put the camera in the simplest place to get the shot.

-Lastly, Mamet says to the reader to learn these lessons and go make a movie.
+Mamet says to the reader to learn these lessons and go make a movie.
 Either the reader will find someone who knows the steps, or will learn them himself.
 Mamet insists there's no mastery to moviemaking.
 No genius required.
 Like playing the piano, anyone can learn.
 Some will be better than others, but anyone can learn.
 The components of moviemaking, like cinematography and sound mixing, are just technical skills, and "directing is just a technical skill.
 Make your shot list."

 ## CHAPTER 5

-This chapter uses Mamet's storytelling and directing rules to make a story called _Pig-The Movie_.
+This chapter uses Mamet's rules for writing and directing to make a story called _Pig-The Movie_.

-Before thinking of ideas for the story, Mamet tells his students to always think "why now?", why does your idea for the a story, force a person to leave their typical day and personality, and challenge themselves to raise to the occasions and overcome a new found problem.
-Knowing what's so important to change a person's life, is knowing what is and isn't essential.
-This let's the writer/director keep things simple and learn what to cut.
+Mamet says the first step is to create a movies throughline.
+But before thinking of any throughline ideas he tells his students to always think "why now?", why does your idea for the a story, force a person to leave their typical day and personality, and challenge themselves to rise to the occasion and overcome a new found problem.
+Knowing the specific event that forces someone to step-up let's the writer/director keep things simple and learn what to cut when writing their story.

-Mamet then says directors should study classic myths.
-He uses _Dumbo_ as an example.
-Dumbo wants to overcome his large ears.
+Mamet then says directors should study classic myths and uses _Dumbo_ as an example.
+Dumbo is a story about a elephant in the circus who wants to overcome his large ears.
 He meets friends along his journey for a cure.
 In the end, his story turns out to be about self-discovery, for Dumbo learns he can fly with his large ears, making him no worse, or better, than anyone else.
 Just different.
 Once Dumbo is okay with his ears, his problem is over, and so is the story.

 Once the story is over, the protagoinst is free to return to being whatever personality he wants.
-These are the unhindered character traits performance artists think are so interesting, but isn't worth watching a movie.
-Only if a new problem forces him to raise to become a hero again will we hear a story about Dumbo again.
+These are the unhindered character traits performance artists think are so interesting, but aren't worth watching a movie about.
+Only if Dumbo rises to face down another problem will we hear a story about Dumbo again.

 Cartoons like _Dumbo_ are a great reference for directors.
 Since there's no actors, directors don't have to contain artistic impulses.
-Better yet, since there's no cameras, the directors can unleash pure imagination when choosing their shot list.
+Better yet, since there's no cameras, the directors have to do a shot list, and can unleash pure imagination when choosing it.
 Cartoons, especially ones about classic myths and fairy tales, showcase the rewards to directors who keep things simple.
-That's why only clasic stories ever become immortal.
+That's why only classic stories ever become immortal.

-With all this in mind, Mamet says storytellers must know when to start their story.
+With all this in mind, Mamet tells his students to think about "why now?" again.
+Storytellers must know the answer when starting their story.
 There must be an external event that causes a problem the protagonist wants to solve like "the plague on Thebes, the big ears, the death of Charles Foster Kane."
 Not starting a story on a major event, leaves dead air, which is usually filled with useless back story.

 That's why fairy tales start with the perfect opening "Once upon a time, there was a..." because this kick starts the story right away.
 Characterizations and backstory are left out, and thus left up to the audiences imagination.
-The story starts, and ends, when the main characters rights their world and lives happily ever after.
+The story starts when the people challenge their world; and ends, when the main characters right their world (or not).
 How they do it is the fun part, not details about their pre-story personality.

 With all these lessons in mind, Mamet now starts to create _Pig The Movie_ with his students.
 Mamet starts them off with by saying the story is about "Once there was a farmer who wanted to sell his pig."
 With a clear desire, the story has a natural beginning, middle, and end.
-It also has a long list of things not to include; anything not about a farmer selling a pig. <!-- added - maybe we think the farmer was a huge football fan, but since that's not about selling a pig, we don't include any details like that in a story about selling a pig -->
+It also has a long list of things not to include; anything not about a farmer selling a pig. <!-- added - maybe we think the farmer was a huge football fan, but since that's not about selling a pig, so unless we tie it in somehow, and for good reason, we don't include any details like that in a story about selling a pig -->

 A student recommends establishing the farm as the first shot.
 Mamet shoots that idea down outright.
 Like when asking "where to put the camera" the writer must first understand his story before deciding on any shots.
 Thus, finding out why the man has to sell the pig is their current job.

 Mamet than changes the throughline to _Once there was a farmer who had to sell his pig_.
-Making the farmer have to sell the pig makes it a stronger story.
+Making the farmer _have_ to sell the pig makes it a stronger story.
 He advises the students that semantics are vital because words are like forks in the road, and being concise and purposeful is very important to be sure you're on the road you want to be on.

 A student then recommends shots of the farmer posting "for sale" signs, to which Mamet says explaining a story is like a comedian explaining a joke.
 After the explanation the comic's audience may get why the joke would be funny, but they came to laugh, not understand.
 Likewise people watch stories to wonder what's going to happen next.
 Signs are explanations and not stories.

 To find a better answer, Mamet reminds the students to find the story's reason.
 Why does the farmer have to sell his pigs?
-Don't concentrate on "he has too many pigs", or something else superficial, but ask what pigs mean to him, and why does he have to sell it?
-Reasons are relateble, because most of an audience wont own pigs, but they have their own comparable things.
+He says don't think of reasons like "he has too many pigs" because they're superficial.
+Instead ask what do pigs mean to him, and why does he have to sell it?
+Reasons are relatable, because most of an audience won't own pigs, but they have their own comparable things.

-Thus, writers should search for the deeper meaning of the story.
-Has the man fallen on hard times, or maybe he had to leave his ancestral home.
-The more a writer uncovers the story's essence, the more he can find specific images to tell the story of a man who falls on hard times, which is a story most people can relate to, versus a man who wants go get rid of a pig, which most people can't.
+Thus, writers should search for their stories deeper meaning.
+Like maybe the man has fallen on hard times, or maybe he had to leave his ancestral home.
+The more a writer uncovers the story's essence, the more he can find specific images to tell the story of a man who falls on hard times, which is a story most people can relate to, versus a man who wants get rid of a pig, which most people can't.

 Without finding the essence of the problem, the writer will not enter into the mind of the protagonist.
 Any story created will be superficial, like a stranger who tells you how to fix a problem you're having before learning anything about you.

 Mamet then tries to find a good reason why a farmer would need to sell a pig.
 It can't be out hunger, because why not kill the pig.
 It can't be a over due bank letter, because how's one pig going to help pay off a bank loan.
-But the search is vital because finding a good reason for having to sell the pig means the protagonist will have a reason for his actions, and the writer will have a good reason to start his story.
+But the search is vital because finding a good reason for having to sell the pig means the protagonist will have a reason for his actions and the writer will have a good reason to start his story.

-As student's give their ideas, Mamets jumps on the idea that the pig is a troublemaker and attack's the farmer's daughter.
-Mamet likes the idea and the class decides to use it as the reason for selling the pig.
+As student's give their ideas Mamets jumps on the idea that the pig is a troublemaker and attack's the farmer's daughter, the class does too, and everyone agrees to use it as the reason for their main characters selling his pig.

 A student says the family should also be going hungry.
 To which Mamet replies a story shouldn't have two problems, because the protagonist can only want one thing.

 Now the throughline becomes _Once upon a time a man had to sell a dangerous pig_, which is an improvement because the language is more precise and thus helps create a more believable story.

-The class creates shots for the stories beginning thusly:
+The class creates the first shots for the story thusly:

 1. Pig attacks the farmer's daugter.
 2. The pig's owner (John) walking down the country road with the pig.